Grading and Academic Standards

-"CR" and "NC" grades and units are not included in your GPA calculation.
+"CR" and "NC" grades and units are not included in the GPA calculation.

-"RP" and "I" grades and units are not included in your GPA calculation.
-An "RP" or "I" grade becomes an "F" if you do not complete the coursework in the specified time frame.
-The "F" will be included in your GPA calculation in the quarter in which the "RP" or "I" changes.
+"RP" and "I" grades and units are not included in the GPA calculation.
+An "RP" or "I" grade becomes an "F" if the coursework is not completed in the specified time frame.
+The "F" will be included in the GPA calculation in the quarter in which the "RP" or "I" changes.

-"WU" grades are regarded the same as "F's" in your GPA calculation.
+"WU" grades are regarded the same as "F's" in the GPA calculation.

-"RD" grades and units are not included in your GPA.
+"RD" grades and units are not included in the GPA.

-"W" grades and units are not included in your GPA.
+"W" grades and units are not included in the GPA.

-Your instructor will fully inform you of the manner of his/her evaluation as well as requirements and assignments.
+Instructors will fully inform students of the manner of their evaluation as well as requirements and assignments.
 Typically, there will be periodic examinations, graded assignments, and a final examination.
-Final examinations are administered only during final exam week and only at the times scheduled by the university in the quarterly Class Schedule.
+Final examinations are administered only during final exam week and only at the times scheduled by the university.
 Exceptions for compelling reasons are authorized in writing by the department chair with a copy to the college dean.
 The day and start time of the first lecture in the week determine the final examination time.
 Some courses contain a separate laboratory, activity, or discussion segment.
-If your instructor desires, s(he) may give a final examination on that segment during the last class meeting of that segment.
-You will find the final examination policy and schedule in the Class Schedule.
+Instructors may give a final examination on that segment during the last class meeting of that segment.

 Grades for the current quarter are available online after the faculty submit their official grade rosters and grades are official.
 To check grades and academic standing visit MyCSUEB at: https://my.csueastbay.edu.